 Source: Brendan Tuppack

+Thoughtful preparation and the following questions will help make your first meeting or telephone call with a market research consultant a little easier.
 Ask yourself these 10 questions before you move a market research muscle:

 Q1.
 What's your biggest pain point?

 Identify the key areas affecting your organisation.
 This isn't an easy task.
 Like an iceberg, you can only see 20% of the actual situation.
 The hidden 80% will trip you up.
 Combat this by spending time analysing the limitations you want to overcome or the opportunities you want to explore.

 Q2.
 How much are your challenges costing you?

 The answer to this question may be the bane of your senior executive team's existence, but it is a critical bit of information to know.
 A decision must be made on whether it's financially worth conducting market research.